 Doggie Daycare Suitability for Dogs

-In Fun Paw Care’s final series about doggie daycare, kennels and dog boarding Miami we discuss the suitability of these environments for pets.
+In Fun Paw Care’s final series about doggie daycare, kennels, and hotel dog boarding in Los Angeles and Miami, we discuss the suitability of these environments for pets.
 Doggie daycare is not suitable or appropriate for most dogs.
-Most daycare facility are primarily concerned with profits and not the health or well being of your dog.
-There is often a conflict of interest and the volume business model will conflict with your dog’s health and well being.
+Most daycare facilities are primarily concerned with profits and not the health or well being of your dog.
+There is often a conflict of interest, and the volume business model will conflict with your dog’s health and well being.
 Volume and health are inversely correlated.
-Many daycare’s are stressful places for even highly socialized dogs, but can be a nightmare for nervous, shy, apprehensive or jittery dogs or dogs with any behavior or obedience issues.
+Many daycares are stressful places for even highly socialized dogs but can be a nightmare for nervous, shy, apprehensive or jittery dogs or dogs with any behavior or obedience issues.
 Most doggie day care facilities are opened by people with good intentions and business minds but who have very little background or advanced education in animal behavior or dog training and simply slap supervised by a “trainer” or “behaviorist” on a shingle and open shop.
 The majority of doggie daycare and pet service business are opened by autodidact dilettantes who are out of work, don’t want to work in a corporate environment any longer or they had a pet dog when they were a kid and try to make a quick dollar or conclude that because of their love for animals they could dog train, open a daycare or boarding facility.
-In most states there are no laws that regulate the staff of doggie daycare facilities and licensing is nonexistent.
+In most states, there are no laws that regulate the staff of doggie daycare facilities and licensing is nonexistent.

 Day care environments are fertile ground and ripe for bullying, barking, jumping, inappropriate bite and mouth control, predatory drift (where a larger dog suddenly perceives a much smaller dog as prey) or impulsiveness, all of which set your dog up for failure and behavioral problems that are manifested down the road or when your dog is back home.